dnaeon/cert-manager-webhook-bind9/README.md

 While the tests are running you can watch the logs of the `bind9` service, where you should see zone update events.

-All tests should and you should see an output similar to the one below.
+You should see an output similar to the one below, if all tests pass.

 ``` text
 Attaching to cert-manager-webhook-bind9-tests-1